makefile-inc/common/README.md

 - `bin` - create `BINARIES_PATH`
 - `install/binary` - check that binary is exists in `BINARIES_PATH` and executable and have correct version, if not - download.
   **WARNING!
-Call this target with recurcive call make to prevent skip run target in another targets multiple times!**
+Call this target with recursive call make to prevent skip run target in another targets multiple times!**
   Params:
   - `INSTALL_BIN_NAME`=*NAME* - name of binary in `BINARIES_PATH`
 	- `INSTALL_BIN_VERSION`=*VERSION* - version of binary